bbrtj/btcpaywall/README.md

 `carton exec hypnotoad script/btcpaywall` runs a standalone production web server for the application.
 By default, the server will listen on port 8080.

+Additionally, it needs to be set behind a supervisor that will make sure it runs persistently.
+Use any supervisor of your choice.

 See https://docs.mojolicious.org/Mojolicious/Guides/Cookbook#Hypnotoad for more info.

 ### Regular web server (Apache / Nginx)